Alter80/freeverse-client/README.md

 ## functionalities
 * A free game library made for gamers.
 * User can login and register to the website.
-* User can add playlist, the playlist section is made by redux.
+* User can add playlist, the playlist section is made using redux.
 * Separate Admin Dashboard System, Admin can add or delete the game list.

 ---------------------------------------------------------------------------------------